Powerlearnproject/se-day1-assignment-Kogaloh/README.md

 - Facilitates Scalability – Enables global business operations through cloud computing.

-## Part 2: Identify and describe at least three key milestones in the evolution of software engineering
+## Q2: Identify and describe at least three key milestones in the evolution of software engineering

 - Birth of Software Engineering (1968)– The NATO Conference introduced the term to address the Software Crisis, emphasizing structured development over ad-hoc programming.